 Due to the lack of mineral and gemological resources on Tahiti and her islands, European explorers initially had little interest in Polynesia because there were few economic gains.
 With French Polynesia expanding over such a large area, it took explorers from different countries many years to chart all the islands.

 The culture of the early Polynesians changed drastically with the arrival of Europeans.
 They brought diseases that Polynesians did not have immunity against resulting in a large loss of life.
-Many natives were sent to South American plantations to help fuel the slave trade there and the arrival of Christian missionaries meant assimilation into the European way of life for many.
-This meant that the natural evolution of Polynesian practices, including language was significantly stifled.
+Many natives were sent to South American plantations to help fuel the slave trade there and the arrival of Christian missionaries meant assimilation into the European way of life for many, stifling the natural evolution of Polynesian practices, including language.

 The colony was originally named Etablissements de l’Oceanie (Settlements in Oceania) but in 1903, the name was changed to Etablishments Francais de l’Oceanie (French Settlements in Oceania).
 In 1946, Polynesians were granted French citizenship thus changing the status of the islands from a colony to an overseas territory and the name was changed for a final time to Polynesie Francaise (French Polynesia) in 1957.

 Tahiti has been internally autonomous since 1984 and became a full overseas collectivity of France in 2004.

 At Goway we believe that a well-informed traveller is a safer traveller.
 With this in mind, we have compiled an easy-to-navigate travel information section dedicated to Tahiti.